MDAnalysis/mdanalysis/CODE_OF_CONDUCT.md

 ## Enforcement

+All reports of breaches of the code of conduct will be investigated and handled by the **MDAnalysis Code of Conduct Committee**.
+The current MDAnalysis Code of Conduct Committee consists of:
+- Jenna Swarthout Goddard (@jennaswa)
+- Micaela Matta (@micaela-matta)
+- Richard Gowers (@richardjgowers)
+In the event of any conflict of interest, the affected committee member will immediately notify the rest of the committee and recuse themselves if necessary.

 When a report is filed, the CoC Committee will reply as soon as possible to confirm receipt;
 we strive to answer in less than 24 hours.
 The CoC Committee will review the incident and determine, to the best of its ability